bioboot/bimm143_F18/class-material/lecture15-BIMM143_F18-lab.md

 ### Side-note: Aligning reads to a reference genome

 The computational analysis of an RNA-seq experiment begins from the [FASTQ files](https://en.wikipedia.org/wiki/FASTQ_format) that contain the nucleotide sequence of each read and a quality score at each position.
 These reads must first be aligned to a reference genome or transcriptome.
 The output of this alignment step is commonly stored in a file format called [SAM/BAM](https://bioboot.github.io/bimm143_W18/class-material/sam_format/).
-This is the workflow we followed last day.
+This is the work-flow we followed last day.

 Once the reads have been aligned, there are a number of tools that can be used to count the number of reads/fragments that can be assigned to genomic features for each sample.
 These often take as input SAM/BAM alignment files and a file specifying the genomic features, e.g. a GFF3 or GTF file specifying the gene models as obtained from ENSEMBLE or UCSC.

-In the workflow we’ll use here, the abundance of each transcript was quantified using **kallisto** ([software](https://pachterlab.github.io/kallisto/about), [paper](http://www.nature.com/nbt/journal/v34/n5/full/nbt.3519.html)) and transcript-level abundance estimates were then summarized to the gene level to produce length-scaled counts using the R package **txImport** ([software](https://bioconductor.org/packages/tximport), [paper](https://f1000research.com/articles/4-1521/v2)), suitable for using in count-based analysis tools like DESeq.
+In the work-flow we’ll use here, the abundance of each transcript was quantified using **kallisto** ([software](https://pachterlab.github.io/kallisto/about), [paper](http://www.nature.com/nbt/journal/v34/n5/full/nbt.3519.html)) and transcript-level abundance estimates were then summarized to the gene level to produce length-scaled counts using the R package **txImport** ([software](https://bioconductor.org/packages/tximport), [paper](https://f1000research.com/articles/4-1521/v2)), suitable for using in count-based analysis tools like DESeq.
 This is the starting point - a "count matrix", where each cell indicates the number of reads mapping to a particular gene (in rows) for each sample (in columns).
 This is where we left off last day when analyzing our 1000 genome data.

 > **Note**: This is one of several well-established workflows for data pre-processing.
 The goal here is to provide a reference point to acquire fundamental skills with DESeq2 that will be applicable to other bioinformatics tools and workflows.
 In this regard, the following resources summarize a number of best practices for RNA-seq data analysis and pre-processing.
 >